Lollyde/everest-mod-cli/README.md

 - Olympus is unstable or completely non-functional on certain Linux distributions, particularly in **Wayland** environments.
 - Download speed is slow in some countries.
-  - CLI tools like curl or wget are sometimes faster than in-game downloads.
+  - CLI tools like `curl` or `wget` are sometimes faster than in-game downloads.
-  - Cannot run auto updates on background
+  - Cannot run auto updates on background.
-  - Need to wait or entirely cancel the updates when opening the game
+  - Need to wait or entirely cancel the updates when opening the game.
 - No option to *cancel*, *pause*, or *resume* downloads in mod menu.
 - Lack of clarity about `dependencies` when uninstalling mods.

 ## Notes

-- The `mod_name` and their filenames are not the same.
+- The `mod_name` and the corresponding filenames may not match.
-- The `mod_name` is the name of the Mod as it appears in the game menu.
+- The `mod_name` refers to the name of the Mod as it appears in the game menu.
-- The `filename` is the name of the file that contains the Mod's metadata.
+- The `filename` is the name of the zip file that contains the Mod's assets and the manifest file called `everest.yaml`.

-## Credits
+## Acknowledgments

-This project uses [Everest](https://github.com/EverestAPI/Everest), the Celeste Mod Loader and Base API.
+This project was made possible thanks to the [EverestUpdateCheckerServer](https://github.com/maddie480/EverestUpdateCheckerServer) hosted by [maddie480](https://github.com/maddie480).
+We're grateful for their work, which has been instrumental in the development of this project.

 ## License